ppy/osu-wiki/wiki/Rules/en.md

 ## Notes

-[^macros]: Rebinding multiple keys to K1 or K2 is allowed, as long as a physical key down on any key corresponds to an in-game key down, and a physical key up on any key corresponds to an in-game key up.
-However, rebinding a key down to a key up or vice-versa on any key is not allowed.
+[^macros]: Rebinding keys to K1 or K2 is allowed, as long as key-down on a specific key performs key-down on the bound game key, and key-up on the same key performs key-up on the bound game key.
+Binding a key-down to a key-up, or having one key perform more than one key-down / key-up pair is not allowed.